The Cost Of Waiting For Financial Planning

 If you are in retirement or near retirement, there is an internal clock that begins at around the age of 50.
-It is called The Cost of Waiting.
+It concerns your financial planning strategy for retirement, and it is called The Cost of Waiting.

 What this term means is simple: What dollar amount are you willing to lose before you make a decision and if there was indeed something better for you, when would you like to know about it?